addyosmani/backbone-fundamentals/README.md

 photoCollection.remove([a,b]);
 ```

-<strong>Listening for events</strong>
+**Listening for events**

-As collections represent a group of items, we're also able to listen for add and remove events for when new models are added or removed from the collection.
+As collections represent a group of items, we're also able to listen for `add` and `remove` events for when new models are added or removed from the collection.
 Here's an example:

 ```javascript
 PhotoCollection = new Backbone.Collection;